Vitzual/Proxima-Discord-Bot/README.md

 - The bot token
 - User / project databases

-If you have any further questions, feel free to let me know.
+If you have any further questions, dm me on discord.